World Music Ensembles and Small Ensemble

 The Winds Chamber Music course is offered each semester and consists of various small wind groups forming, rehearsing literature and performing in a concert at the end of the semester.
 Brass quintets, woodwind quintets, flute duets, flute-clarinet duets, oboe duets, flute-marimba duets, trumpet trios, flute choir, clarinet trios, flute trios, saxophone duets, tuba quartets, flute-oboe-piano trios and French horn-flute duets are examples of the great variety of participating groups.

-The Percussion Ensemble is a course designed for percussion majors but is open to non-majors as well.
+The Percussion Ensemble is a course designed for percussion majors but open to non-majors as well.
 The group performs a wide variety of works written expressly for the medium as well as arrangements/transcripts originally written for other types of performing ensembles.
 Works for mallet instruments, idiophones and selections which mix the two are engaged with equal enthusiasm by this eclectic group which perhaps possesses a wider array of musical sounds than is available in any other musical medium.

 Piano Ensemble is a class for advanced pianists in which they are placed in pairs for the duration of the semester.
-These partners then study and perform works from the vast array of music written originally for two pianists at either one piano (duet) or two pians (dou).
+These partners then study and perform works from the vast array of music written originally for two pianists at either one piano (duet) or two pianos (duo).
 It is during the regular coaching sessions of each duet and duo that the following areas are explored: rehearsal techniques, stylistic awareness, and performance participation.
 Each semester culminates in a public recital.

 Mariachi Ensemble is a group of musicians that typically play ranchera, the regional music of Mexico dating back to at least the 18th century, evolving over time in the countryside of various regions of western Mexico.
 The CSUN Mariachi Ensemble is one of the newest of the world music ensembles at CSUN.